curl/everything-curl/usingcurl-downloads.md

     $ curl -o /tmp/index.html http://example.com/
     $ curl http://example.com -o ../../folder/savethis.html

-This is, of course not limited to http:// URLs but works the same way no matter which type of URL you download:
+This is, of course, not limited to http:// URLs but works the same way no matter which type of URL you download:

     $ curl -o file.txt ftp://example.com/path/to/file-name.ext